TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtLocalconf.rst

 .. todo: What about EXT:some_extension/Configuration/page.tsconfig?
 Starting with v12

-Default PageTSconfig can be added inside :file:`ext_localconf.php`, see :ref:`t3tsconfig:pagesettingdefaultpagetsconfig`:
+Default page TSconfig can be added inside :file:`ext_localconf.php`, see :ref:`t3tsconfig:pagesettingdefaultpagetsconfig`:

 .. code-block:: php